 Recent independent reports showed that medical costs are the leading cause of bankruptcy in the US.
-Estimates done in different years show that between 600,000 and 1.4 million US residents are affected by medical bankruptcies each year.
-That statistic is quite troubling.
-Especially endangered by the risk of medical bankruptcy are the seniors whom we, at MedAlertHelp, care so much about.
+Estimates done in different years show that around 530,000 US families are affected by medical bankruptcies each year.
+What’s even more troubling is that seniors are especially endangered by the risk of medical bankruptcy.
+Read on to find out everything there is to know about the matter!

-It’s painfully simple – skyrocketing healthcare costs lead to increasing medical debt and therefore bankruptcy.
-According to statistics, over 50% of Americans are affected by some sort of medical hardship.
-Moreover, the National Health Expenditure Accounts reports that the total healthcare spending in the United States has increased from $27.2 billion in 1960 to $3.49 trillion in 2017, whereas the cost per person rose from $146 to $10,739 per year.
-Even Obamacare failed to properly address rising healthcare costs.
+It’s painfully simple—skyrocketing healthcare costs lead to increasing medical debt and, therefore, bankruptcy.
+According to the National Health Expenditure Accounts, the total healthcare spending in the United States has increased from $27.2 billion in 1960 to $3.8 trillion in 2019.
+In contrast, the cost per person rose from $146 to $11,582 per year.
+Even Obamacare failed to address rising healthcare costs adequately.
 By 2009, the increasing health care costs were consuming 19% of the total federal budget of $3.5 trillion.

 Other researchers, however, criticized the inclusion of the last two reasons.
-Obama stated in his speech in 2009 that every 30 seconds a medical bankruptcy occurred resulting in one million bankruptcies per year.
-Even though this assumption was based on the Harvard study, Obama’s estimates were higher than the real rate, which was calculated to be about 877,372 cases in 2009.
+Obama stated in his speech in 2009 that every 30 seconds, a medical bankruptcy occurred, resulting in one million bankruptcies per year.
+Even though this assumption was based on the Harvard study, Obama’s estimates were higher than the real rate, which was about 877,372 cases in 2009.

 Another study, conducted by Gross and Notowidigdo in 2011, showed that out-of-pocket medical costs produced 26% of bankruptcies.
 However, they recruited only low-income debtors, which could be the reason for the low percentage.

-The Kaiser Family Foundation (2015) stated that 26% of Americans age 18 to 64, or about 52 million adults, struggled to pay for healthcare costs.
+The Kaiser Family Foundation (2015) stated that 26% of Americans aged 18–64, or about 52 million adults, struggled to pay for healthcare costs.
 The survey estimated that 2% of them, or one million people, declared bankruptcy because of medical bills that year.

-Even though 58% of American retirees are in good health, the disturbing fact is that the average 65-year-old couple will face medical bills of about a quarter million dollars during retirement, even with support from the national health insurance program of the US, Medicare.
+Medical bankruptcies statistics reveal that the total US medical debt was $45 billion.
+Even though 58% of American retirees are in good health, the disturbing fact is that the average 65-year-old couple will face medical bills of about a quarter-million dollars during retirement, even with support from the national health insurance program of the US, Medicare.
 Here, the savings for retirement, such as a 401k plan, play a considerable role as a backup plan for covering otherwise unpayable medical bills and avoiding bankruptcy.

 The Disparity of the Data on Medical Bankruptcies in the US

 The mentioned percentages and numbers of people affected by bankruptcies of this kind differ significantly.
-The reasons for that are several.
-First, there is no requirement to declare the motive for filing bankruptcy.
-In return, the bankruptcy rates due to medical bills are estimated using surveys.
+There are several reasons for that, and the main is that there is no requirement to declare the motive for filing bankruptcy.
+In return, the rates of bankruptcy due to medical bills are estimated using surveys.
 Moreover, different studies use different methods for defining and estimating medical debt.

-Third, when we compare the insured to the uninsured, the former were more likely to declare bankruptcy than the latter (3% vs. 1%, respectively).
+Finally, when we compare the insured to the uninsured, the former were more likely to declare bankruptcy than the latter—3% vs. 1%, respectively.
 Although medical insurance aims to protect people from the debt brought on by medical expenses, about one-third of the patients weren’t ready to meet unexpected related payments (deductibles, co-insurance costs, etc.).

 The annual and lifetime limits are also distressing.
-Another third of those who declared bankruptcy wasn’t aware that a particular hospital or service wasn’t part of their plan.
+Another third of those filing bankruptcy on medical bills weren’t aware that a particular hospital or service wasn’t part of their plan.
 Nevertheless, some companies denied about 25% of the claims or even canceled the insurance.
 All these facts explain how it’s possible for coverage to run out and how insured patients can also end up filing for bankruptcy due to medical bills.

 Medical Bills Can Bankrupt

-As the Harvard study showed, medical bills remained the primary factor in the decision to file bankruptcy in more than 50% of all bankruptcy cases.
-Many people see a chance to overcome medical debt by filing for medical bankruptcy.
+As the Harvard study showed, medical bills remained the primary factor in filing bankruptcy in more than 50% of all bankruptcy cases.
+Many people see a chance to overcome medical debt by filing for medical bills bankruptcies.

-As we’ve already explained, not only those who don’t have health insurance, but also insured people are left with overwhelming medical debt.
-One of the reasons for that are increasing medical insurance premiums.
-Thus, even policies provided by the Affordable Care Act marketplace are affordable only because of the high set policy deductibles.
+As we’ve already explained, not only those who don’t have health insurance but also insured people are left with overwhelming medical debt.
+Some of the reasons for that are the increasing medical insurance premiums.
+Thus, even the Affordable Care Act marketplace policies are affordable only because of the high set policy deductibles.

-Deductibles are the remaining money that has to be paid by the patient before any other medical bills are covered by their insurance.
-Nowadays, deductibles can reach $10,000 for one person or $20,000 for a whole family, respectively.
+Deductibles are the remaining money that has to be paid by the patient before their insurance covers any other medical bills.
+Nowadays, deductibles can reach $10,000 for one person or $20,000 for a whole family.

 The Best Way to Avoid Medical Debt Bankruptcy

-One of the best ways to skip bankruptcy related to medical bills is disease prevention, primarily by managing chronic illnesses (mostly cardiovascular diseases, diabetes, etc.) and keeping away from their medical complications.
+One of the best ways to skip bankruptcy related to medical bills is disease prevention, primarily by managing chronic illnesses (mainly diabetes, cardiovascular diseases, etc.) and keeping away from their medical complications.
 However, it is clear that accident-related medical costs can’t be avoided.

-Furthermore, basic health insurance cannot wholly protect from higher medical prices.
-So choosing better coverage, such as a Medicare Advantage plan advisable.
-You can also run into unforeseen out-of-pocket expenses.
+Furthermore, health insurance can’t wholly protect from higher medical prices since there can be unforeseen out-of-pocket expenses.
 If this is the case, a financial backup is needed.
-Unfortunately, only one-third of Americans have more than $1,000 in savings.
-It’s recommended that people store away 3–6 months of expenses in savings to be able to cover at least the amount of possible deductibles.
+Unfortunately, according to medical bankruptcies statistics, only one-third of Americans have more than $1,000 in savings.
+It’s recommended that people store away 3–6 months of expenses in savings to cover at least the amount of possible deductibles.

 The Impact of Medical Bankruptcies on the Economy

 A very unpleasant side of declaring bankruptcy is the risk of losing your home.
-It depends on the state, but in Delaware for example, someone could lose most of what they have due to the seizure of assets.
+However, that depends on the state.
+For instance, facts on medical bankruptcies by state show that in Delaware, someone could lose most of what they have due to the seizure of assets.
 Furthermore, the additional expenses accompanying the bankruptcy, like chapter filing with an attorney, can increase in urban areas.